Gut Health

 All of those can influence the population in your gut microbiome, determining whether it’s in healthy balance or in dysbiosis – a condition where pathogens outnumber beneficial bacteria, and a root cause of many chronic diseases.

-Your Gut Sends Early Warning Signs
+Can Your Gut Send Early Warning Signs of Disease?

 The makeup of your gut microbiome influences your health in dozens of critical ways.
 It also offers crucial clues into what diseases you’re facing, and possibly even into your lifespan.